 I am a medical doctor trained in obstetrics/gynaecology and a PhD student at the Department of Global Public Health.

 In my previous work I have led the maternal and newborn health project, Improved Maternal and Child Health (IMCH) of the Tanzanian German Programme to Support Health (German Development Cooperation) in Southern Tanzania.
 In addition to this I was as a Clinical Lecturer at Liverpool School of Tropical Medicine (LSTM).
 I have clinical, research/project management experience from countries such as Germany, Tanzania, Kenya, Malawi, Ghana and Burkina Faso.
-My passion is underpinning implementation of evidence-based practice with solid research and monitoring & evaluation methods.
+My passion is underpinning implementation of evidence-based practice with solid research and monitoring & evaluation methods, especially using qualitative methods from medical anthropology.

-I enjoy writing peer reviews for scientific journals on topics like maternal and newborn health, reproductive health.
+I enjoy writing peer reviews for scientific journals on topics like maternal and newborn health, reproductive health and visualizing data and information.

 I am passionate about teaching international students from various backgrounds and hold a certificate in Supporting Learning from the Staff and Development Association, UK.

-At Karolinska Instituet, I lecture on health service delivery and the health workforce for the MSc Course Health policy, management and economics (3GB014).
+At Karolinska Instituet, I lecture on health service delivery and the health workforce and on Health Information Systems for the MSc Course Health policy, management and economics (3GB014).

 I contribute to the Module Research management of the MSc course in Public Health Science and to the module Maternal and Child Health of the MSc course in Global Health (3GB013).